7k U.S. State Label Coin Series

 New Mexico is one of the youngest states in the Union and known for its desert landscapes, but offers much more than that.
 From snow-capped mountains to sand dunes, to wildflower prairies and jungle-like riparian forests towering with cottonwoods, the natural beauty is endless.
 NM also boasts the highest capital city in the country, the most Ph.D's per capita, is the birthplace of Smokey Bear and hosts the largest hot air balloon festival.

-Michigan State Label American Silver Eagle
+Michigan State Label American Silver Eagle - SOLD OUT

 State 9 of 50